dnsimple/dnsimple-support/content/articles/domains-au.markdown

 auDA — the .AU registry — will open registrations at the `.AU` second level domain.

-From March 24, 2022, registrations will be available to anyone if no corresponding third level domain has ever been registered.
+From March 24, 2022, registrations will be immediately available to any Australian if no corresponding third level domain has been registered. _The general registration requirements below still apply._

 Registrations that have a corresponding third level domain already registered (`.ASN.AU`, `.COM.AU`, `.ID.AU`, `.NET.AU`, `.ORG.AU`) will be grandfathered for a period of six months, entitling existing registrants of a third level name to apply for the second level name based on a two-tier priority system.